winniehhy/Table_Quest/README.md

 <h3>🌟Table Quest</h3>
 <p> Welcome to Table Quest, our entry for the Make It Challenge Hackathon Web 3.0.
-Table Quest is a gamified restaurant booking app leveraging blockchain technology to provide real-time transparency, enhance efficiency, and reduce long queues.
-This app not only saves customers time and money but also contributes to net zero by lowering carbon emissions from cars. </p>
+Table Quest is a sophisticated, gamified restaurant booking application designed to enhance user experience by allowing token claims and minimizing time wasted in overcrowded queues at popular dining establishments.
+Leveraging blockchain technology, the app provides real-time updates on the current occupancy and estimated waiting times at restaurants, offering users valuable insights for better decision-making. </p>

 <br>